bluxmit/alnoda-workspaces/workspaces/ubuntu-workspace/README.md

 ## Use-cases

-Primarily intended as an advanced Ubuntu terminal that runs anywhere, this workspace works best when you need interactive linux, python or node shell for ad-hock tasks.
+Primarily intended as an advanced Ubuntu terminal that runs anywhere, this workspace works best when you need interactive Linux, python, or node shell for ad-hock tasks.

 Ubuntu workspace is also a basis for building more sophisticated workspaces with UI interfaces.

 Ubuntu-workspace even can be used as a development environment for those who prefer developing directly in the terminal.
-For those who like more convenient IDE there are more suitable workspaces.
+For those who like more convenient IDE there are more suitable workspaces (for example, workspace-in-docker or codeserver-workspace).

 ## Getting started